Xilinx/Vitis-Tutorials/docs/controlling-vivado-impl/README.md

 # Tutorial Overview

-This tutorial shows you how to control the Vivado tool flows when implementing your project and guides you through the steps in the command line flow.
+This tutorial shows you how to control the Vivado tool flows to implement your project and guides you through the steps in the command line flow.

 The Vitis core development kit provides two methods to control the Vivado tool flow: